workfutures.io

 The thicker the arrows, the slower the change.
 This sets the stage for my essay, below.

-In the first essay in this series on Layers of Time, I focused on the time distortion that the pandemic has caused, unsettling our perception of the pace of time.
+In an earlier installment of How To Use Time, I focused on the time distortion that the pandemic has caused, unsettling our perception of the pace of time.
 Even when we are not caught up in a pandemic, we are shifting from different scales of time, perhaps several times a day.
 However, we have become so enmeshed in this reality, that we may not even be aware of it, like fish who do not ‘see’ the water they are swimming in.

 Work is a large presence in our lives, and it surrounds and buoys us, and we are subject to the many layers of time shifting all around us.